-- Beta-blockers are a group of drugs that block the effects of catecholamines on beta receptors. - Beta-blockers have a range of FDA-approved indications as the agents within the class differ in pharmacologic and pharmacokinetic properties.
+• Beta-blockers are a group of drugs that block the effects of catecholamines on beta receptors.

+- Beta-blockers have a range of FDA-approved indications as the agents within the class differ in pharmacologic and pharmacokinetic properties.
 Such differences may include adrenergic-receptor blocking activity, ISA, and lipophilicity. - There are several national and international evidence-based antihypertensive guidelines that provide recommendations regarding the use of beta-blockers.
-All of the agents within the class, with the exception of sotalol, are FDA-approved for the treatment of hypertension.
-Most guidelines recommend that the selection of an antihypertensive agent be based on compelling indications for use; the 2017 ACC/AHA guideline for the prevention, detection, evaluation, and management of high BP in adults recommends the use of beta-blockers as secondary agents after thiazide diuretics, ACE inhibitors, ARBs, and CCBs (Whelton et al 2017).
+All of the agents within the class, with the exception of sotalol, are FDA-approved for the treatment of HTN.
+Most guidelines recommend that the selection of an antihypertensive agent be based on compelling indications for use; the 2017 ACC/AHA guideline for the prevention, detection, evaluation, and management of high BP in adults recommends the use of beta-blockers as secondary agents after thiazide diuretics, ACE inhibitors, ARBs, and CCBs (Whelton et al 2017). - The choice of a beta-blocker for a specific patient will depend on several factors.
+In addition to considering the clinical trial data and FDA-approved indications, patient diagnoses and comorbidities should be considered when selecting a product; for example: - Beta-blockers are best avoided in patients with asthma and chronic obstructive pulmonary disease; however, if no suitable alternatives exist, a beta1-selective agent is preferred. - Data as of November 23, 2020 RR-U/MG-U/LMR